elpaso/qgis-connect-plugin/docs/intro.rst

   repositories, so QGIS *Plugin Manager* can be used to access it.
 This is default.
 * path relative to the plugin directory.
-In such case this directory should contain plugins packages as well as repository description file plugins.xml.
+In such case this directory should contain plugins packages as well as repository description file `plugins.xml`.
-  Also nothing added to the QGIS settings, as QGIS *Plugin Manager* can not handle directories yet.
+  In this case nothing added to the QGIS settings, as QGIS *Plugin Manager* can not handle directories yet.

 Usage
 =====